tuahinde/csc-user-guide/docs/apps/pangolin.md

 ## Description

-Pangolin (Phylogenetic Assignment of Named Global Outbreak LINeages) is used to automatically assign standardized names for new Humand CoVid19 lineages.
+Pangolin (Phylogenetic Assignment of Named Global Outbreak LINeages) is used to automatically assign standardized names for new Human CoVid19 lineages.

 ## Availble